wofsauge/IsaacDocs/docs/Level.md

 Gets the modifier value of the chance for this floor's deal to be an Angel room.
 Specifically, the actual effective chance for a deal to be an Angel room is 50% plus this value.

 ???+ info
     If this value is above `0.0`, deals can become Angel rooms even if a player has already taken a Devil deal item.
-If the chance is positive and a deal room has not been entered yet, the deal is guaranteed to be an Angel room.
+If the chance is positive and a deal room has not spawned yet, the deal is guaranteed to be an Angel room.

     Under normal circumstances, setting this value to below `0.0` will _not_ reduce the chance for an Angel room, as values below `0.0` are usually ignored.
 A negative value will only affect Angel room chance if the player has an item that enables visiting Angel rooms even if a Devil deal has already been taken, such as Book of Virtues or Act of Contrition.